 The securities may be adversely affected by "negative roll yields" in "contango" markets.
-The underlying index tracks the value of a hypothetical position in the nearest-to-expiration WTI futures contract, where the position is notionally

-"rolled" each month from the WTI futures expiring that month into the WTI futures expiring in the next month.
-Unlike stocks, which typically entitle the holder to a continuing stake in a corporation, WTI futures specify a certain future date for the physical delivery of WTI crude oil.
-In order to avoid physical delivery and maintain continuing exposure to WTI futures, the underlying index unwinds its hypothetical position in the nearest-to-expiration WTI futures shortly before its expiration date and replaces that position with a hypothetical position in the WTI futures expiring in the next month.
-For example, a WTI futures contract entered into in August may specify a September expiration.
-As the September expiration date approaches, the WTI futures contract expiring in September is replaced with a WTI futures contract expiring in October.
-We refer to this process as "rolling" exposure to the nearest-to-expiration WTI futures each month into the WTI futures expiring in the next month.
-Through this monthly rolling process, the underlying index is able to reflect continuing exposure to WTI futures.
+The underlying index tracks the value of hypothetical positions in futures contracts on physical commodities, where each position is notionally "rolled" periodically out of one futures contract as the expiration date of that futures contract approaches and into another futures contract on the same underlying commodity with a later expiration date.
+Unlike stocks, which typically entitle the holder to a continuing stake in a corporation, commodity futures specify a certain future date for the physical delivery of a commodity.
+In order to avoid physical delivery and maintain continuing exposure to commodity futures, the underlying index unwinds its hypothetical position in each futures contract shortly before its expiration date and replaces that position with a hypothetical position in another futures contract on the same underlying commodity with a later expiration date.
+For example, a futures contract entered into in August may specify a September expiration.
+As the September expiration date approaches, the futures contract expiring in September may be replaced with a futures contract on the same underlying commodity expiring in October.
+We refer to this process as "rolling" exposure to an expiring futures contract into another futures contract on the same underlying commodity with a later expiration date.
+Through this rolling process, the underlying index is able to reflect continuing exposure to futures contracts on the same underlying commodities.

-The "rolling" feature of the underlying index creates the potential for a significant negative effect on the level of the underlying index-which we refer to as a "negative roll yield"-that is independent of the performance of the spot price of WTI crude oil.
-The "spot price" of WTI crude oil is the price of WTI crude oil for immediate delivery, as opposed to a futures price, which represents the price for delivery on a specified date in the future.
-The underlying index would be expected to experience negative roll yield if WTI futures prices tend to be greater than the spot price for WTI crude oil.
-A market where futures prices are greater than spot prices is referred to as a "contango" market.
-WTI futures prices may be greater than spot prices for a variety of reasons, including costs of storing WTI crude oil until the delivery date, financing costs and market expectations that future spot prices may be higher than current spot prices.
-As any WTI futures contract approaches expiration, its value will approach the spot price of WTI crude oil, because by expiration it will effectively represent a contract to buy or sell WTI crude oil for immediate (or "spot") delivery.
-Therefore, if the WTI futures market is in contango, then the value of a WTI futures contract would tend to decline over time
+The "rolling" feature of the underlying index creates the potential for a significant negative effect on the level of the underlying index-which we refer to as a "negative roll yield"-that is independent of the performance of the spot prices of the underlying physical commodities tracked by the underlying index.
+The "spot price" of a commodity is the price of that commodity for immediate delivery, as opposed to a futures price, which represents the price for delivery on a specified date in the future.
+The underlying index would be expected to experience negative roll yield if commodity futures prices tend to be greater than the spot prices for the relevant commodities.
+A market where futures prices are generally greater than spot prices is referred to as a "contango" market.